HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 Polling is a mechanism for conveying new data to a Data Consumer as (or shortly after) the data is created or updated without requiring the Data Source to be aware of the specific needs of the Data Consumer.
 The Data Consumer repeatedly queries the Data Source to see if there is new data.
 For example, in the Da Vinci CDex use case, the Data Consumer would poll the Data Source by fetching the Task resource to see if it has been updated.
 Polling is the *default option* if the Data Source does not support subscribing to the Task as described below.

 Data consumers can poll for a single Task or across several Tasks.
-The frequency must be often enough that the time between when the relevant data is created and when the Data Consumer receives it is sufficiently short for the Data Consumer's needs.
-However, it must be infrequent enough that the   Data Source's resources are not over-taxed by the repeated query.
+The polling frequency balances responsiveness (short interval between data creation and consumer notification) against not over-taxing the Data Source's resources.
 Data Consumers **SHOULD** perform this operation in an automated/background manner after 1 minute to return automated responses and no more than every 5 minutes for the first 30 minutes and no more frequently than once every hour after that.